 This little piece of the Instagram world is growing already!
 One of the really cool things that we noticed right away is that once we showcased someone’s work they in turn reciprocated when someone else’s work is showcased.
 It’s a really neat way that community members are paying it forward.
 There’s a lot of positive energy out there and I think this will work to everyone’s advantage.

 Why you should use Instagram for your crafts.

 While Facebook struggles with 0.2% per follower, Instagram stands at 2.3% engagement rate per follower.
 This makes it one of the best platforms through which you can promote your crafts and engage with your target audience.
-If you’re having some trouble gaining a footing in Instagram marketing, check out this thorough guide to help you get started.
+Did you know?
+2/3 of retail sales occur online.
+If you’re having some trouble gaining a footing in Instagram marketing, or online marketing in general, check out this thorough guide to help you get started.

 Here are a few pointers on how to get you going on Instagram:

 - Try to remain consistent!
 We don’t exactly do this ourselves, but if you’re trying to build a business to promote and sell your crafts you should stick with the same name across all of your social media venues.

 - Optimize your bio!
 Click on ‘Edit your profile’ and tell your visitors what your feed is about.
 Include your email so potential buyers can contact you and don’t forget to add a link to your website, blog or Etsy store.

 - Upload your best photos!
 In order to stand out from the rest of the millions of pictures on Instagram you need to have eye-catching photos.
 Play around with lighting, different backgrounds, etc.